ibm-cloud-docs/account/ts_accounts.md

   1. On the Add credit card page, fill in all the required fields in the contact information, contact address, and billing address sections.
   2. Select **I have read and agree to IBM's Terms and Conditions**, then click **Submit**.
 The **Select a payment method** section is displayed.
-  3. Enter your credit card number, the expiry date of your card, and the security code on your card.
+  3. Enter your credit card number, the expiration date, and the security code.
 Then click **Submit**.